Which IRA Savings Account Should I Choose?

 - SIMPLE IRA.
 Finally, a Simple IRA is a retirement savings account designed for small companies with 100 or fewer employees.
 It stands for Savings Incentive Match Plan for Employees.
 It is known as the small company version of a 401(k), but it works much like a traditional IRA.

 How to choose

 An IRA is not an investment.
 Rather it is an account from which investments are made.
 Thus, choosing the best IRA savings option depends on how you want to manage those investments.
-If you want a direct hand in choosing which investments you want to fund, using a Guaranty Bank IRA is a good place to start.
-Guaranty Bank provides self-directed investment accounts.
-Another advantage of choosing a Guaranty Bank IRA is that you can fund the IRA through your checking account with regular automatic transfers.
+Guaranty Wealth Advisory provides self-directed investment accounts.

 There are also IRA brokers, ranging from traditional or “retail” brokerage firms to discount brokers.
 Traditional firms can walk you through a process of setting up an IRA online with investment advisors on hand to answer any questions, or they can provide a more personal service where they help you choose investments for your situation.
 And there are brokerage firms that handle the entire process for you as a part of managing your entire investment portfolio.

 Discount brokers can also help you through the process, but they call for the client to do much of the upfront research and analysis.
 Discount brokers also may hold seminars and webinars to share investment tips and strategies.

 Another service that is becoming increasingly popular are robo-advisors.
 These are low-cost digital platforms that provide automated investment services that are driven my algorithms that help you make risk-appropriate investments based on the size of your IRA.

 After you decide on an IRA provider, the setup process is pretty straightforward.
 Most providers will ask for your name, social security number, birth date, contact information, and employment details.
 From there, you make your initial contribution to open the IRA account.